shrilc/RobotEscape/app/exercises.md

    2. extract and copy app and readme file to your local repository
    3. install pygame module
    4. execute the main.py file

+### Exercise 4
+1. why multiple if's are used while handling keys instead of elif